Daniel

 Introduction

-Daniel (Hebrew: Daniyyel, "God is my judge") is a book of prophecy and narrative set during the Babylonian exile, spanning roughly 605–536 BC.
-The book is attributed to Daniel himself, a young Judean nobleman taken captive to Babylon by Nebuchadnezzar in the first deportation.
-Writing for his fellow exiles and for future generations of God's people, Daniel records both his experiences in the foreign courts of Babylon and Persia and the extraordinary visions God gave him concerning the rise and fall of world empires and the ultimate establishment of God's everlasting kingdom.
+Daniel (Hebrew: Daniyyel, "God is my judge") is a book of narrative and prophecy set during the Babylonian exile, spanning roughly 605–536 BC.
+It is attributed to Daniel, a young Judean noble taken captive to Babylon by Nebuchadnezzar in the first deportation.
+Writing for his fellow exiles and for later generations of God's people, Daniel records both his service in the courts of Babylon and Persia and the visions God gave him concerning the rise and fall of earthly empires and the establishment of God's kingdom.

-The book holds a unique place in the biblical canon: in the Jewish tradition it is placed among the Writings (Ketuvim), while in the Christian canon it is counted among the Major Prophets alongside Isaiah, Jeremiah, and Ezekiel.
-Daniel is also remarkable for being bilingual — written partly in Hebrew (1:1–2:4a and 8:1–12:13) and partly in Aramaic (2:4b–7:28), the lingua franca of the Babylonian and Persian empires.
-Its themes of God's absolute sovereignty over human kingdoms, the call to remain faithful under intense pressure, and the hope of resurrection and final vindication profoundly shaped later Jewish apocalyptic literature and the New Testament, especially the book of Revelation and Jesus' frequent self-designation as the "Son of Man" (drawn from Daniel 7:13–14).
+The book occupies a distinctive place in the biblical canon: in Jewish tradition it belongs to the Writings (Ketuvim), while in the Christian canon it is counted among the Major Prophets alongside Isaiah, Jeremiah, and Ezekiel.
+Daniel is also bilingual, written partly in Hebrew (1:1–2:4a and 8:1–12:13) and partly in Aramaic (2:4b–7:28), the common language of the Babylonian and Persian empires.
+Its themes of God's sovereignty over human kingdoms, faithfulness under pressure, and the hope of resurrection and final vindication shaped later Jewish apocalyptic literature and the New Testament, especially Revelation and Jesus' use of the title "Son of Man" from Daniel 7:13–14.

 Structure